 8.1.1.
 Resources

-An OGC API provides a lighweight interface to access one or more resources.
-The resources addressed by OGC APIs fall into three categories; Foundation Resources, Spatial Resources, and Information Resources.
+An OGC API provides a lightweight interface to access one or more resources.
+The resources addressed by OGC APIs fall into three categories: Foundation Resources, Spatial Resources, and Information Resources.

 Foundation Resources are those resources which are common across all OGC APIs.
 Those resources are defined in this OGC API-Common standard.
 Other OGC API standards re-use these resources and, where necessary, extend them to address their unique requirements.